Here, our Maine Coon community friends have come together here to solve Mike's cat biting behavior problems.

 Well, these are my thoughts for now...

-Declawing a cat is very painful and a horrible thing to do to a creature!
+Declawing is very painful and a horrible thing to do to a creature!
 How would you like someone to amputate all your fingertips?

 If this is your first cat you probably have never heard of things like fear aggression.

 Here's what you said you do to try to interact with kitty:

 "I tried to lay him down gently and put my leg over him and talk to him and show him I am the boss.
 Do I just let him come to me when he wants petting?
 Am I not to pick him up when I want?"